UppASD/UppASD-tutorial/content/switching/switching.rst

 The inputs for this simulation are in the folder ``damping``.
 Use the flag ``damping`` in ``inpsd.dat`` to control the damping parameter in LLG equation.
 Here you still switch the magnetization direction of the macrospin from **+z** to **-z** direction, compare the switching time with damping ``0.2 ,0.4, 0.6, 0.8, 1.0``.
-You can directly use the script ``damping.sh`` to complete this simulation.
+You can directly use the script ``damping.sh`` to complete this exercise.
 Finally, plot the average magnetization of **z** component as a function of time for system with each damping and see how different damping affects the switching process and explain it from LLG equation(Here you can create a python plot script by yourself).